SpineEventEngine/SpineEventEngine.github.io/docs/concepts/event-bus.md

 ---
 <h2 class="top">Event Bus</h2>

-Event Bus dispatches incoming events to handlers and provides ways for registering those handlers.
+Event Bus dispatches incoming events to handlers which are registered using repositories through `BoundedContext` or `BoundedContextBuilder`.